orbisius/orbisius-child-theme-creator/readme.txt

 - Orbisius Edit

 == Changelog ==

+= 1.4.6 =
+* Changed the on mouse over effect to a nicer yellow.
+* Tested with latest WordPress

+= 1.4.5 =
+* Fixed one more section that was crashing sites running php v5.2.
+Why no upgrade people???

 = 1.4.4 =
 * Made the plugin more compatible with php v5.2.
 Why those hosting companies don't upgrade?